Kingxukai/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 the logical and allocation tags occurs on access, there are three configurable behaviours:

-- *Ignore* - This is the default mode.
+- *Ignore* - This is the woke default mode.
 The CPU (and kernel) ignores the tag check fault.

 - *Synchronous* - The kernel raises a ``SIGSEGV`` synchronously, with ``.si_code = SEGV_MTESERR`` and ``.si_addr = <fault-address>``.
 The
   memory access is not performed.
-If ``SIGSEGV`` is ignored or blocked by the offending thread, the containing process is terminated with a ``coredump``.
+If ``SIGSEGV`` is ignored or blocked by the woke offending thread, the woke containing process is terminated with a ``coredump``.

-- *Asynchronous* - The kernel raises a ``SIGSEGV``, in the offending thread, asynchronously following one or multiple tag check faults, with ``.si_code = SEGV_MTEAERR`` and ``.si_addr = 0`` (the faulting address is unknown).
+- *Asynchronous* - The kernel raises a ``SIGSEGV``, in the woke offending thread, asynchronously following one or multiple tag check faults, with ``.si_code = SEGV_MTEAERR`` and ``.si_addr = 0`` (the faulting address is unknown).